What Is A Covenant Not To Compete In Colorado?

 When are Covenants not to Compete Unenforceable?

-Limitations on non-compete clauses must also be restricted to cover only competitors who are related in a rational way to the employer's industry.
-Lastly, the employer needs to have an acceptable business interest which justifies their motives in requiring their employee to sign a covenant not to compete.
+Limitations on non-compete clauses must also be restricted to cover only competitors who are related in a reasonable way to the employer's industry.
+Finally, the employer needs to have an acceptable business purpose which justifies their motives in requiring their employee to sign a covenant not to compete.

 Do I Need an Attorney when Dealing with a Covenant not to Compete?

-A Boulder, Colorado lawyer can help you review the covenant before you sign any documents that might limit your rights.
-The lawyer can assist you in negotiating modifications or if needed, they can possibly draft a new agreement which will be acceptable to both parties.
+A Boulder, Colorado lawyer can help you review the covenant before you sign any agreements that might limit your rights.
+The lawyer can help you in negotiating modifications or if needed, they can possibly draft a new agreement which will be acceptable to both parties.
 Employers can receive useful advice from an attorney should they decide to sue a worker for breaching a covenant, and employees who have signed such covenants can also benefit from a lawyer's counseling.

 Life in Boulder